 Later, we arrive at our hotel in Bharatpur and visit Keoladeo Ghana National Park.
 Enjoy a bicycle rickshaw ride through this tranquil wetland reserve, which is home to more than 350 bird species including herons, quails, eagles and falcons.
 We'll be accompanied by a knowledgeable guide who will identify the species we spot.

 Bharatpur - Agra.
 This morning we visit the eerie 16th century city of Fatehpur Sikri, which was abandoned more than 400 years ago but remains well-preserved.
 Our day continues with a visit to the impressive Agra Fort and India’s most recognisable site - the Taj Mahal.
 This legendary white mausoleum was constructed by more than 20,000 workers in the 17th century, under the orders of Emperor Shah Jahan.
 The Taj Mahal stands as an extravagant memorial to the Emperors beloved wife, who tragically died in childbirth.

 Overnight: Agra | Breakfast

-This morning, we enjoy a sunrise boat ride on the holy Ganges River where we’ll view the ancient religious tradition of ritual cleansing that takes place on the many riverbank ghats (riverside steps).
-Later, we embark on a tour of the city.
-At sunset consider re-visiting the ghats for the evening pilgrimage, which is different to the dawn ritual.
+Rise early this morning as we enjoy a sunrise boat ride on the holy Ganges River.
+Watch the ancient religious tradition of ritual cleansing that takes place on the riverside ghats (steps), then enjoy a guided tour of the city.
+At sunset you may wish to revisit the ghats for the evening pilgrimage, which is different to the dawn ritual.

 Overnight: Varanasi | Breakfast